szemod/DockerMonitor-DockerVersion/README.md

 - **Production-Ready Deployment:**
   - Runs with Gunicorn as the production WSGI server to ensure better performance and reliability.

-- **Simple & Responsive UI:**
-  - A minimal, clean interface built with HTML/CSS for straightforward monitoring,
-  - Built as a progressive web application (PWA) for a complete experience on both mobile and desktop.
-  - In mobile view on iOS, simply use the Shortcuts app for full-screen display.

 ## Getting Started

 ### Prerequisites